simonw/til/python/cog-to-update-help-in-readme.md

 Any time I generate content like this in a repo I like to include a test that will fail if I forget to update the content.

-`cog` clearly isn't designed to be used as an indepenedent library, but I came up with the following pattern `pytest` test which works well, in my `tests/test_csvs_to_sqlite.py` module:
+`cog` clearly isn't designed to be used as an independent library, but I came up with the following pattern `pytest` test which works well, in my `tests/test_csvs_to_sqlite.py` module:

 ```python
 from cogapp import Cog